 Statement read to the parent(s) Y N

 School representative:

 Name: Signed: Dated:

 Parent Statement

 I confirm that I have read these notes and understand the contents of this meeting.

 Parent/Carer: Signed: Dated:

 Parent/Carer: Signed: Dated:

 'Parent' includes any person who is not a parent of the child but who has parental responsibility for the child or who has care of him/her.

 Have copies of the School Attendance Review Meeting Record Sheet been given to the parent at the end of the meeting?

-the end of the meeting: Y N
+Y N